Antoine-Roucau/OrthoNome/README.md

 # OrthoNome
-Program to correct spelling mistakes in the clipboard using hotkeys.
+Program to correct spelling mistakes (French and English) in the clipboard using hotkeys.
 Uses the OpenAI API, so you need an account and credits to obtain an API key.<br>

 Steps to run the script:
 1. Download this project